warlock-spell/ai-for-cause/sanity-docs.md

 copy data from file sanityaiforcause/sanity.json and set it to your env variables create .env.local inside your nextjs root directory
 ```

+In post.js, add a new field -> description